openedx-unsupported/devstack/docs/devstack_interface.rst

   When you are working on a specific service, it is recommended you use this command to bring up the necessary containers for your service i.e if working in lms, use ``make dev.up.lms`` to bring up containers for lms and its dependencies.

+  Especially if you are running devstack after a few days of break, you will likely want to use ``make dev.pull.<service>`` before this using this command.

+  Also see below at ``dev.stop`` and ``dev.down`` for opposite counterparts of this command

   Variations:

   + ``make dev.up`` or ``make up`` will bring up containers for *everything* in default devstack